 The Difference Between Spam and Malware

-Hacks can take on two faces: spam and malware.
+Hacks can take on two faces: spam and/or malware.

 We’re all familiar with email spam.
 Who hasn’t gotten those emails posing as a well-known brand name that wants you to verify your information or claiming that a destitute widow’s son is dying in the hospital?

 Well, website spam is text that is riddled with links to the scammer’s website.
 This kind of spamming can be happening without your knowledge.
 Many times, the code with spammy links is hidden deep in your website and is redirecting your site’s visitors to the scammer’s website.